 A different golf course each time.
 Willow trees, here.
 A pond.
 Too cute for words.
 Thomas had been training in this fashion since childhood.
 Well, Piro supposed he was technically still a child.
-Stipulated: It had all started a long, long time ago.
+Stipulated: A long, long time.

 They always did this at night.
 Previously in a small group, but for the past couple of years the other students had not been invited to their private sessions.
 Ground slick with dew, the trees keeping damp tabs on their progress.